Investment Strategy and Portfolio Objectives

 - Income – Peritus seeks to create a portfolio that generates high current income provided by bond and loan coupon obligations and, to a lesser extent, dividends from equity investments.

-- Capital Gains Potential – Peritus primarily focuses on the “secondary” market, where they believe there is less competition and more opportunities for capital gains.
+- Capital Gains Potential – Peritus primarily focuses on the “secondary” market, where we believe there is less competition and more opportunities for capital gains.

 - Disciplined Investment Process – Peritus’ investment ideas, themes and research are generated internally.
-These ideas don’t rely on Wall Street sell-side propaganda, which they believe drive market participants to invest in the same large, well-covered names and trends.
-Peritus undertakes a rigorous credit and valuation analysis, paying particular attention to businesses that provide a product or service they view as “essential,” generate free cash flow, have a manageable capital structure, and/or have hard asset values that are not reflected in the bond pricing.
+These ideas don’t rely on Wall Street sell-side propaganda, which we believe drives market participants to invest in the same large, well-covered names and trends.
+Peritus undertakes a rigorous credit and valuation analysis, paying particular attention to businesses that provide a product or service we view as “essential,” generate free cash flow, have a manageable capital structure, and/or have hard asset values that are not reflected in the bond pricing.

-- Value Investing – Peritus does not stop with traditional credit analysis, but looks at a complete appraisal of the intrinsic value of each business in which they invest.
-By applying a value-based investing philosophy to the entire capital structure we determine where the best risk/return is, while maintaining a margin of safety.
+- Value Investing – Peritus does not stop with traditional credit analysis, but looks at a complete appraisal of the intrinsic value of the business in which we invest.
+By applying a value-based investing philosophy to the entire capital structure, Peritus believes we are able to determine where the best risk/return is, while maintaining a margin of safety.

-- Yield – Peritus focuses on the non-investment grade market, which offers higher yields, reflecting the relative/perceived risk of the market.
-In certain circumstances, Peritus will choose to generate yield through dividends of undervalued equities.
+- Yield – Peritus focuses on the non-investment grade market, which offers higher yields versus many other fixed income alternatives, reflecting the relative/perceived risk of the market.
+In certain circumstances, Peritus will choose to generate yield through dividends of what we see as undervalued equities.

-- Focused Diversification – Peritus lets the value they see in the market dictate portfolio diversification in order to avoid forcing “de-worsification,” (investing in less attractive names just to increase the total number of holdings or mirror an index).
-A typical portfolio consists of 50-80 names—which we believe is an active strategy.
+- Focused Diversification – Peritus lets the value we see in the market dictate portfolio diversification in order to avoid forcing “de-worsification,” (investing in less attractive names just to increase the total number of holdings or mirror an index).
+A typical portfolio consists of 50-100 names—which we believe is an active strategy.

-- Short Duration/Maturity Profile – Because of a focus on seasoned credits, our portfolio duration and maturity tends to be shorter than that of the market indexes.
+- Short Duration/Maturity Profile – Because we largely focus on seasoned credits, the stated duration and maturity tends to be shorter than that of the market indexes.

 - Capital Structure Agnostic – Peritus is capital structure agnostic, looking for the most attractive return/risk value within the company’s entire capital structure, be in loans, bonds, or dividend paying equities, depending on the portfolio.